Germany To Cover Costs Of Foreign Virus Patients - UrduPoint

 Germany To Cover Costs Of Foreign Virus Patients

-Germany will foot the bill for treating novel coronavirus patients taken in from European Union neighbour countries as a gesture of goodwill, Health Minister Jens Spahn said Monday
+Germany will cover the cost for treating novel coronavirus patients taken in from European Union neighbour countries as a gesture of goodwill, Health Minister Jens Spahn said Monday

-Berlin, (APP - UrduPoint / Pakistan Point News - 20th Apr, 2020 ) :Germany will foot the bill for treating novel coronavirus patients taken in from European Union neighbour countries as a gesture of goodwill, Health Minister Jens Spahn said Monday.
+Berlin, (APP - UrduPoint / Pakistan Point News - 20th Apr, 2020 ) :Germany will cover the cost for treating novel coronavirus patients taken in from European Union neighbour countries as a gesture of goodwill, Health Minister Jens Spahn said Monday.

 "Germany will cover the treatment costs of these patients, that is what we understand by European solidarity," Spahn said ahead of a meeting of ministers tackling the virus crisis on Monday.